All All News Products Insights AI DevOps and CI/CD Community

 A testing process that ensures recent changes in the code do not break existing functionality, verifying software stability after updates or fixes.

-Regression testing is the process of re-running existing tests after making changes to the code, to make sure the changes didn’t break anything that was working before.
+Regression testing is the process of re-running existing tests after making code changes to ensure previously working functionality remains intact.

 Regression testing example in E-commerce

-Let's imagine that you're testing an e-commerce app called VeryGoodEcommerce.
+Imagine you're testing an e-commerce application called VeryGoodEcommerce.
+Its current features include:

 • Product browsing